AjayRahul1/t20-sense/README.md

 ### For Linux (CLI Commands)

-- First go to the folder where you want to clone using `cd your-directory-path/`
+- After cloning in your preferred location, first go to the folder where you have cloned the source code using `cd t20-sense`.
 - Then copy below commands in your terminal in Linux.
 All done.

 Ubuntu